ariflego/CounterProgram_Website/README.md

 # CounterProgram_Website
- a website that has a functional counter in it. made in js for fun.
+ A website that has a functional counter in it.
+Made in JavaScript for fun.